What Does it Take to Be a Commercial and Industrial Designer?

 - Confer with engineering, marketing, production, or sales departments, or with customers, to establish and evaluate design concepts for manufactured products.

-Things a Commercial & Industrial Designer Should Know How to Do
+What a Commercial & Industrial Designer Should Know

-These are the skills Commercial and Industrial Designers say are the most useful in their careers:
+Below is a list of the skills most Commercial and Industrial Designers say are important on the job.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.